The Pirate and the Slave Girl: Plot

 Captain Drakut, called the "Dragon", is a ruthless Saracen pirate who makes the Mediterranean unsafe with his ship.
-On his forays he hijacks ships and kidnaps the women captured on the ships in order to later sell them as slaves to Turkish human traffickers in North Africa.
+On his forays, he hijacks ships and kidnaps the women captured on the ships to later sell them as slaves to Turkish human traffickers in North Africa.
 The rogue pirate only becomes weak when it comes to one woman: the glow-eyed princess Miriam, ruler of a desert tribe of Arabs.
 One day, Drakut makes a crucial mistake when he raids the "San Luca" and kidnaps Bianca, who is traveling with him.
 She is the daughter of the governor of Rhodes, which currently belongs to the Republic of Venice.
 There were also several secret papers from the Doge of Venice on board.
 The governor is in dire need, as he has to assume that his Bianca could also be bartered away to some lecherous Arab despot.
-But he is lucky in his misfortune, because a certain Roberto Diego, a notorious adventurer and son of the once feared "Red Corsair", offers his father his help.
+But he is lucky in his misfortune, because Roberto Diego, a notorious adventurer and son of the once-feared "Red Corsair," offers his father his help.

 Diego has just been sentenced to incarceration because of high debts, but is willing to risk his life to save the beautiful little daughter and the secret documents for the good of Bianca and the Doge of Venice if his sentence is released.
 However, the governor has no idea that Roberto has very personal motives for bringing himself up as a rescuer and liberator.
-Because Roberto still has a score to settle with Drakut: He was once responsible for the death of Roberto's father.
+Because Roberto still has a score to settle with Drakut, he was once responsible for the death of Roberto's father.
 The governor agrees to this bargain, and Diego joins Drakut's crew on board.
-In the Catalan painter Francesco he found his only ally.
-As a newcomer on board, Roberto has to be very careful because people are very suspicious of him.
-When he tries to flirt with Bianca, Drakut's right hand man, the brutal Gamal, notices and flogs the Red Corsair's son.
-Soon, the general emotional chaos puts the whole rescue operation in danger, because Roberto falls in love with Drakut's hostage Bianca, while Miriam, the pirate captain's lover, falls in love with Roberto.
+In the Catalan painter, Francesco, he found his only ally.
+As a newcomer on board, Roberto must be conscientious because people are suspicious of him.
+Drakut's right-hand man, the brutal Gamal, notices and flogs the Red Corsair's son when he tries to flirt with Bianca.
+Soon, the general emotional chaos puts the whole rescue operation in danger, because Roberto falls in love with Drakut's hostage, Bianca.
+In contrast, Miriam, the pirate captain's lover, falls in love with Roberto.